kp101/Wellness-Monitor/README.md

 # WELLNESS MONITOR with IoT DEVICES

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring.
-The motion sensors records room activities.
+Motion sensors record room activities.
 From the data, you can surmise how long someone was in it, sequence of going from room to room plus time.
 The pattern tells you a lot.
 This is a non-intrusive monitoring of seniors aging in place and living alone.
 Other use cases maybe monitoring empty cottages/basements, or children returning from school.

 This is a low cost, open source, customizable solution for monitoring activities.
 The core of the monitoring does not depend on cameras, only movements.
 The destination of the data is chosen by the implementer to ensure privacy.